-Respiratory Syncytial Virus: Study pioneers treatment for viral infection common in childrenFebruary 4th, 2013 in Diseases, Conditions, Syndromes /
+Respiratory Syncytial Virus: Study pioneers treatment for viral infection common in childrenFebruary 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at Imperial College London have discovered a new way in which a very common childhood disease could be treated.
 In the first year of life, 65 per cent of babies get infected by Respiratory Syncytial Virus (RSV).
 This causes bronchiolitis, and is thought to kill nearly 200,000 children every year worldwide.

 In 1966 and 1967, vaccines were tested for RSV.
 These had disastrous effects on the immune response, leading to a worsening of the disease and, in many cases, death.
 Scientists have so far not been able to fully explain this effect, which continues to hold back vaccine development.

 Studying this effect in mice, Imperial's Professor Peter Openshaw and his team developed a new technique which they hope might be used in tackling a wide range of other diseases including viral bronchiolitis.

 In a paper published in the Proceedings of the National Academy of Sciences, the researchers examined how the RSV vaccine boosts white blood cells that respond to infection, making them flock to the lungs and blocking the tubes that supply oxygen.
 They found that the vaccine boosted the accumulation of these T cells, but also virtually eliminated the regulatory immune response in the lungs caused cells known as Tregs.

 Professor Openshaw said: "The reason for the vaccine's failure has been a puzzle for over 40 years.
 To solve it, we tested out new ideas about how the immune system slows down inflammation.
 If it doesn't regulate itself properly, inflammation can run out of control.
 This vaccine seems to have locked the accelerator in the on position and to have disabled the brakes.